 On the winter solstice, the sun rises, again in Charlottetown, at 7:52 AM and sets at 4:28 PM.

-Prince Edward Island is famous for its beaches.
-With over 800 kilometres of beaches, it’s hard to pick just one but vacay.ca has made the call.
+The island is famous for its beaches.
+One of the interesting facts about Prince Edward Island is that it’s home to over 90 beaches covering 800 kilometres.
+It’s hard to pick just one beach but vacay.ca has made the call.
 It names Singing Sands Beach in Basin Head Provincial Park the number one beach in Canada – high praise indeed.

 Anne of Green Gables, published in 1908, was written by PEI native, Lucy Maud Montgomery.
 It’s set in the province near Cavendish Beach.
 You can visit the house that inspired the book – now a National Historic Site.